phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/property.rst

 *Structural Elements* of type *class* or *trait* tagged with the ``@property``, ``@property-read`` or ``@property-write`` tag will show an extra property in their property listing matching the data provided with this tag.
+Native properties always take precedence over properties defined with this tag.

 Examples